insin/newforms/docs/interactive_forms.rst

 If you need to programatically update the values displayed in a form after its initial display, you will need to use `controlled React components`_.

-You can do this byt passing a ``controlled`` argument when constructing the Form or individual Fields you wish to have control over:
+You can do this by passing a ``controlled`` argument when constructing the Form or individual Fields you wish to have control over:

 .. code-block:: javascript